jerlao/Yelp/README.md

 The following **optional** features are implemented:

 - [x] Search results page
-- [ ] Infinite scroll for restaurant results: limited result, not much need
+- [x] Infinite scroll for restaurant results.
    - [x] Implement map view of restaurant results.
 - [x] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.